EquinoxRealms/Rules/english.md

 1) You must obey all instructions provided by Equinox staff members.

-2) Encouraging players to break rules is not permitted.
+2) Encouraging, helping or guiding players to break rules is not permitted.
 You will be held responsible for leading a player into inappropriate actions.

 3) Logging onto the network with alternative accounts to bypass your ban (also known as ban evading), is not allowed and will result in a permenant ban to all accounts which are associated with the originial account.